MCMi460/TerrariaManhunt/README.md

 <h3 id="configSetup">Toggling Features</h3>

-1. After installing the mod, go to Worshop > Manage Mods
+1. After installing the mod, go to Workshop > Manage Mods
 2. You will see a cog icon.
 Click it
 3. Click "Terraria Manhunt Settings" on the right side
 4. Enable/disable the features you'd like.
 Hover over each to read extra information